SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

 ### Service Connection 2: ORDS Autonomous Database

 This is a service connection to the Autonomous Database.
-We built this API in the "Oracle Apex and ADW" workshop (REST Apis for POST - Patient_Insurance and GET - Patient tables).
+We built this API in the "Oracle Apex and ADW" workshop under Task 5 (REST Apis for POST - Patient_Insurance and GET - Patient tables).
 No authentication for these APIs.

 Repeat the above process to create another service connection to fetch user information.